True hourly pay

 How do I find out whether my employer tops up our wages to meet National Living (Minimum) Wage?

 Take a look at recent payslips.
-If your pay has been topped up to meet National Living (Minimum) Wage, this is usually stated on the payslip.
+If your pay has been topped up to meet National Minimum Wage, this is usually stated on the payslip.
 You can also ask your employer about this directly, though we recommend joining a trade union like Unison or GMB before starting any conversation about the terms and conditions of your employment, so that they may be able to support you in future if necessary.

 If there is no mention of a top up on your payslip, this may mean that: